oscaribv/pyaneti/README.md

 python pyaneti.py test
 ```

 The program will start.
+You will see a lot of things appearing on your screen, ignore them now.
 Wait a couple of minutes and then you should see something like:

 ```
 Summary: